Diversity Student & Alumni Groups

 The following Wagner student groups aim to enhance the educational and social experience of students of diverse backgrounds by providing forums for academic, professional and social development, as well as service, support and social networks.

 The Alliance of Latino and Latin American Students (ALAS) is committed to supporting the Latino and Latin American students of the NYU Wagner community and to significantly enhance the education of future policy-makers by providing social and professional opportunities to students and faculty interested in Latino and Latin American politics and culture.

-The Black Student Alliance (BSA) aims to provide support and social networks to the black community at NYU Wagner and to enhance the educational and social experience of Wagner students and the broader NYU community through forums focused on issues pertaining to the black diaspora in the U.S.
+The Black Student Association (BSA) aims to provide support and social networks to the black community at NYU Wagner and to enhance the educational and social experience of Wagner students and the broader NYU community through forums focused on issues pertaining to the black diaspora in the U.S.

 The Stonewall Policy Alliance (SPA) facilitates dialogue on domestic and international policy issues affecting the lesbian, gay, bisexual, transgender and queer identified (LGBTQ) community.
 SPA provides critical enrichment to students for a more inclusive approach to public service.

 The mission of the Students for Criminal Justice Reform (SCJR) is to encourage interdisciplinary dialogue that explores the intersections between criminal justice and other areas of public policy.
 Through speaker events and casual discussions, SCJR provides a forum to share information, debate policies, network, and brainstorm ways to improve the criminal justice system.

 SNEAC engenders conversation on current trends and practices in arts management and cultural policy through discussion panels, career events, brown bag discussions, volunteering, institutional tours, and networking events.
 To date, themes and topics have explored the intersection of cultural policy with other policy fields; arts management issues; economic impact of the arts; social entrepreneurship; international cultural exchange; and arts and urban revitalization.